Wildfire suppression: Australia

 Notable fire services tasked with wildfire suppression include NPWS (National Parks and Wildlife Service, NSW), the New South Wales Rural Fire Service (NSWRFS), the South Australian Country Fire Service, the Western Australian Parks and Wildlife Service, the Victorian Department of Environment, Land, Water and Planning (DELWP), Country Fire Authority in Victoria, Rural Fire Service Queensland, Tasmania Fire Service, and several privately managed forestry services.
 The majority of wildland firefighters in Australia are volunteers.
-Currently NSWRFS maintains the largest wildfire management service in the world in membership and appliance strength.
+Currently NSWRFS maintains the largest wildfire management service in the world, with approximately 70,000 volunteers.

 Canada

-Wildfires are managed by The Canadian Interagency Forest Fire Centre (CIFFC) which is a not-for-profit corporation owned and operated by the federal, provincial and territorial wildland fire management agencies to coordinate resource sharing, mutual aid, and information sharing.
-In addition, CIFFC also serves as a collective focus and facilitator of wildland fire cooperation and coordination nationally and internationally in long-range fire management planning, program delivery and human resource strategies.
+Wildfires are managed by the Canadian Interagency Forest Fire Centre (CIFFC) which is a not-for-profit corporation owned and operated by the federal, provincial and territorial wildland fire management agencies to coordinate resource sharing, mutual aid, and information sharing.
+In addition, the CIFFC also serves as a collective focus and facilitator of wildland fire cooperation and coordination nationally and internationally in long-range fire management planning, program delivery and human resource strategies.

-Firefighters engaging in a prescribed burn during a Columbia Gorge Prescribed Fire Training in 2024.
+Firefighters engaging in a prescribed burn during a Columbia Gorge Prescribed Fire training in 2024.

 United States

-In the United States, wildfire suppression is administered by land management agencies including the U.S. Forest Service, Bureau of Land Management, U.S. Fish and Wildlife Service, National Park Service, the Bureau of Reclamation, the Army Corps of Engineers, and state departments of forestry.
+In the United States, wildfire suppression is administered by several land management agencies including the U.S. Forest Service, Bureau of Land Management (BLM), U.S. Fish and Wildlife Service (USFWS), National Park Service (NPS), the Bureau of Reclamation, the Army Corps of Engineers, the Bureau of Indian Affairs (BIA), and state departments of forestry.
 All of these groups contribute to the National Wildfire Coordinating Group and the National Interagency Fire Center.

+In 2026, a new secretary's order consolidated the Department of the Interior's (DOI) firefighting agencies, creating the U.S. Wildland Fire Service (USWFS).
+This new agency under the DOI contains the BLM, USFWS, NPS, and the BIA.
+As of May 20th, 2026, USWFS has not received official funding from Congress.
+The agency is slated to be funded in fiscal year 2026.

 The National Interagency Fire Center hosts the National Interagency Coordination Center (NICC).
-NICC's primary responsibility is positioning and managing national resources (i.e. Hotshot Crews, smokejumpers, air tankers, incident management teams, National Caterers, mobile shower units, and command repeaters).
-NICC also serves as clearing house for the dispatch ordering system.
-Reporting to NICC are 10 Geographic Area Coordination Centers (Alaska, Great Basin, Northern Rockies, Rocky Mountains, Southern California, Northern California, Eastern, Southern, Southwest and Northwest).
+NICC's primary responsibility is positioning and managing national resources (i.e. Interagency Hotshot Crews, smokejumpers, air tankers, handcrews, helitack crews, wildland fire engines, incident management teams, caterers, mobile shower units, and command radio repeaters).
+Reporting to NICC are 10 Geographic Area Coordination Centers (GACC): Alaska, Great Basin, Northern Rockies, Rocky Mountains, Southern California, Northern California, Eastern, Southern, Southwest, and Northwest.
 Under each GACC are several dispatch zones.

-Management
+Fire management

+Suppression tactics

+U.S. Bureau of Land Management wildland fire engines at the Numbers Fire Incident Command Post during sunset.

+Weather and fuel conditions are large factors in the decisions made on a fire.
+The National Fire Danger Rating System (NFDRS) helps incident commanders, prevention specialists, and fuels officers make decisions about suppression strategies, burn bans, and land management policy.
+Large fires often become extended campaigns.
+Incident command posts (ICPs) and other temporary fire camps are constructed to provide food, showers, and rest to fire crews.